internetarchive/iaux/packages/ia-components/README.md

 This is a repo for Archive.org components.

-Some are for production, but others are for prototyping.

 This repo is installed into the archive.org codebase, and components are selectively used (not all are inculded).

 ## Using StorybookJS